ReInHerit/digital-hub/content/toolapps/2023-04-17-multimedia-chatbot-description.md

 > "Whether you are an art enthusiast or just beginning to explore the art world, VIOLA is the perfect tool to **enhance your experience**.
 Simply type in your questions or talk to VIOLA to see how your requests are answered with ease."

 The design of this application is motivated by the recent huge interest **in chat-based interaction** that has been popularized, for example, by Chat GPT.

-The content used by the chatbot is  provided by curators using a specific **[ADMIN interface](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>).**[](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>)
+The DEMO version of the Chatbot includes a gallery with a limited selection of artworks provided by the museums involved in the ReinHerit project (GrazMuseum, Cycladic Museum, Bank of Cyprus FoundationFoundation).
+The curators provided the images and related contentsmusing a specific **[ADMIN interface](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>).**[](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>)

 ## Discover and test